Lecturer

 Foresterhill

-I am an interdisciplinary health researcher with a background in biomedical and computer engineering.
+My background is in biomedical and computer engineering.
 I received my B.S. degree in Electrical and Computer Engineering from the National Technical University of Athens, Greece.
 I went on to earn my M.Sc. and PhD in Biomedical Engineering from Case Western Reserve University, Cleveland, OH, USA.

 Research Overview

-I develop computational tools, design experiments and analyse data to address clinical needs in the area of human movement disorders.
+My focus is dynamic modelling of complex health systems.
 I am a member of a multidisciplinary group that includes health researchers, engineers, computer scientists, and clinicians.

 Research Areas